Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 Elected to the West Tamar Council in the early 1990s, Joan has been outspoken on a number of environmental issues.
 She was active in changing the Exeter tip to a transfer station and in preserving the Supply Mill Ruins as a community park.
 Joan has also been a mentor to people wishing to stand as candidates in local government.

-Joan, at the age of 84, completed a Graduate Certificate in Education and is currently completing her Masters degree.
+Joan, at the age of 84, completed a Graduate Certificate in Education and then embarked on a Masters degree.